 - Time consuming nature of the risk assessment (UMAR), too much paperwork (Portugal).

-- Women’s shelters identified a missing tool for DV cases concerning forced marriages and specifically for family violence (Austria).
+- Women’s shelters identified a missing tool for domestic violence cases concerning forced marriages and specifically for family violence (Austria).

-- Although the victim’s own perspective of the risk is important, women are often traumatized and distressed when arriving into the shelters, which makes it difficult to use standardized tools for including the victim’s individual perception of risks (Austria).
+- Although the victim’s own perspective on the risk is important, women are often traumatised and distressed when arriving at the shelters, which makes it difficult to use standardised tools for including the victim’s individual perception of risks (Austria).

-- Some FLR’s used the MARAC form not according to instructions; some professionals working in shelters believe that the form makes the risk assessment process too mechanical, thereby not beneficial when discussing the violence with the victim (Finland).
+- Some FLRs used the MARAC form not according to instructions; some professionals working in shelters believe that the form makes the risk assessment process too mechanical, thereby it is not beneficial when discussing the violence with the victim (Finland).

 - Children’s opinions are not considered during the risk assessment process (Hungary).

 - Risk assessment criteria are too strict.
 The risk assessment process does not consider the previous history and context of violence, but only the actual violent action that took place.
 As a consequence, they may filter out some domestic violence cases (do not give access to shelters) that are in fact high risk (Hungary).

 - Risk assessment tool is not detailed and sophisticated enough, which results in difficulties to decide on the level of risk (Slovenia).